Avinashkrmandalgithub/Avinashkrmandalgithub/README.md

 ### 💬 Fun Fact

-> Built a working CRUD app using only YouTube + Chai — no StackOverflow!
+> I once solved a critical bug at 2 AM — powered only by stack traces and a strong cup of chai. ☕🚀

 ---